Olga-smart/test/readme.md

 4.

 ## Restrictions
-1. Incudes in `pug` should be without extensions
+1. Incudes in `pug` should be without extensions.

     > ✅ Do this
     > ```pug